That Sinking Feeling: Filming locations

 Filming took place on location around the city of Glasgow; scenes featured locations such as Kelvingrove Park, Dennistoun, Springburn and Bishopbriggs railway stations, Cowcaddens, Sighthill, Whiteinch and Woodside.
 The area surrounding the Forth and Clyde Canal also featured heavily around Pinkston and Port Dundas.
 The tower block featured in the film where the main characters live was 31 Ruby Street, Dalmarnock.

-Allan Court (which was a building site at the time) in Gardenhall, East Kilbride was also used as a location for the night scene.
+Allan Court (which was a building site at the time) in Gardenhall, East Kilbride, was also used as a location for the night scene.

 Dubbed soundtrack

-The film was released in the United States four years after the United Kingdom, following the success of Gregory's Girl and Local Hero.
+The film was released in the United States four years after it appeared in the United Kingdom; this followed the success of Gregory's Girl and Local Hero.
 For the American market, (Metro-Goldwyn-Mayer) the soundtrack was re-dubbed using more mainstream accents from Edinburgh.
 The MGM version cost more to re-dub than the entire budget for the film itself.

 Release

 Critical reception

-In 1987 Forsyth said the film earned $90,000, "and we still haven't seen any profit from it."
+In 1987, Forsyth said that the film had earned $90,000 "and we still haven't seen any profit from it."

 Philip French, writing in The Guardian, described the premiere of That Sinking Feeling as "Among the happiest surprises of my years as a movie critic", writing that the arrival of the film marked Bill Forsyth as a "major new talent".

-Vincent Canby, in The New York Times wrote that "That Sinking Feeling doesn't have quite the panache of Gregory's Girl and Local Hero" but nonetheless praised it as "amiable", "funny" and "gentle".
+Vincent Canby in The New York Times wrote that "That Sinking Feeling doesn't have quite the panache of Gregory's Girl and Local Hero" but nonetheless praised it as "amiable", "funny" and "gentle".

 A review in Empire gave That Sinking Feeling four stars out of five, calling it "funnier, meaner and less wistful than [Forsyth's] subsequent successes".

 Home media

 In September 2009, a restored copy of the film was re-released on DVD by 2 Entertain.
-This has generated controversy however due to the use of the re-dubbed soundtrack, which had the effect of impinging upon the delivery of the dialogue and character of the film.
+This generated controversy, due to the use of the re-dubbed soundtrack, which impinged upon the character of the film and the delivery of the dialogue.

-The British Film Institute, through their Flipside arm, released the film on DVD and Blu-ray on 21 April 2014, with the original Glaswegian dialogue track restored.
-This release also featured an audio commentary by Bill Forsyth and critic Mark Kermode, as well as other short films Forsyth was involved with.
+The British Film Institute, through its Flipside arm, released the film on DVD and Blu-ray on 21 April 2014, with the original Glaswegian dialogue track restored.
+This release also featured an audio commentary by Bill Forsyth and critic Mark Kermode, as well as other short films in which Forsyth was involved.